 In the Star-Spotting Experiment, thousands of pupils, members of outdoor associations, other clubs and members of the public across Europe are being given the opportunity to contribute to scientific research about light pollution.
 The project will also create important knowledge about ecology, sustainability and urban planning.

 The citizen science project will run from September 2019 to February 2020.
-The project is initiated by Lund University and Kristianstad University in Sweden.
-Cork Discovers coordinates the project in Ireland.
+The Star-Spotting Experiment has been developed for European Researchers’ Night in Sweden 2019, coordinated by VA (Public & Science): https://forskarfredag.se/star-spotting.
+University College Cork coordinates the project in the south of Ireland.

 How it works:

 - Take a cardboard tube (e.g. a kitchen paper roll), a bit of string, tape and a protractor to make your measuring tube and a compass.

 - Download the app “The Star-Spotting Experiment”/”Stjärnförsöket” to your mobile or tablet.

 - Go out at least one hour after sunset and wait for ten minutes so that your eyes can adjust to the darkness.
 Then point the tube in nine different directions in the sky and count how many stars you can see through the tube.